 To create this heart block, you'll build 11 rows and 10 columns.
 Lay out your fabric to create your design, using the photo above as a guide.
 Play around with your squares: you're going for a smooth and subtle color transition from the top of the heart to the bottom.

 3. Start Sewing

 Starting at the top left corner, place the second square on top of the first, right sides together.
-Sew along the right side with a ¼-inch seam allowance.
-Press the seam allowance to one side, flip the block right side up, and press the block open.
+Sew along the right side with a ¼" seam allowance.
+Press the seam to one side.
+Flip the block right side up and press the block open.

 Place the third block on top of the second, right sides together.
 Sew again, using the method above.
 Be sure to press your seam allowance in the same direction as the previous seams in this row.
 Continue working your way across the row in this manner.

-The next row is assembled in the same way, except for one important difference: press the seam allowances in this row in the opposite direction.
+The next row is assembled in the same way, except you need to press the seams in the opposite direction.
 (This is important for the next step!)

 Keep assembling your rows, alternating the direction of the seam allowance every row.